Who is The Masked Singer? Spoilers, theories and clues revealed

 “Out of all of my friends, I am the joker of the pack,” she revealed.

+In episode three, she revealed that she was a “lawmaker” and had a background in activism.

+Reality or lie: One of many following statements is true: She’s underneath 30/She’s well-known in style circles/she’s not recognized for singing onstage.

-Theories: The panel steered Charli XCX, Kylie Minogue, Emilia Clarke, Margot Robbie and Olivia Colman.
+Theories: The panel initially recommended Charli XCX, Kylie Minogue, Emilia Clarke, Margot Robbie and Olivia Colman.
+Later, they added Amal Clooney and Ladies Aloud’s Nadine Coyle to the checklist of prospects.

-Viewers at residence suppose Queen Bee could possibly be Charlotte Church, Women Aloud’s Nicola Roberts and even Maisie Williams.
+Viewers at dwelling suppose Queen Bee may very well be Charlotte Church, Ladies Aloud’s Nicola Roberts and even Maisie Williams.

-Late to the get together however I’m ADAMANT that Queen Bee is @NicolaRoberts #TheMaskedSinger
+Late to the celebration however I’m ADAMANT that Queen Bee is @NicolaRoberts #TheMaskedSinger

 — Cheryl Gap (@CherylHoleQueen) January 5, 2020